Lia-k/miniQuiz/README.md

 # MiniQuiz

-MiniQuiz is a tiny React quiz app built with Vite.
-It presents a sequence of multiple‑choice questions, collects an email after the last question, and shows a summary with your score.
+MiniQuiz is a mini React quiz app built with Vite.
+It presents a sequence of multiple-choice questions, collects an email after the last question, and shows a summary with your score.

-Key behavior: once you select an option, the UI immediately highlights the correct answer and marks a wrong selection, then you can proceed with Next.
+Key behavior: once you select an option, the UI immediately highlights the correct answer, marks a wrong selection, and locks the choices so the click is final before moving on.

 ## Features

 - Minimal quiz flow: Questions → Email → Results
 - Immediate visual feedback on option select
+- Answer lock after each selection to avoid accidental double changes
+- Progress persistence via `localStorage`
 - Score summary with correct count and percentage
-- Clean state management via React context + reducer

 ## Tech Stack

 - React 18
 - Vite
-- Context + Reducer for state handling
+- React hooks for state handling
+- `localStorage` for persistence

 ## Getting Started